Thanks to the internet, sampling is easy and can open new worlds of sound exploration while taking your tracks to the next level.

 And with vast libraries of samples out there, finding what you need can be done in a breeze.

-But to start, what is sampling in music?
+But to start, what is sampling?

 What Is Sampling In Music?